hindu-comm/mail_stream_advaita-l/2015/12/Result_of_karma_wher/104__Praveen_R._Bhat.md

 > veda-s, which are in the form of vAkya-s.
 So, they will make the vidhivAkya
 > complete by anuSha~Nga of fala-vAchaka-pada from elsewhere.
 They are not
 > going to imagine a result directly.
 Why ?
 Because the imagination of
-> artha(result)​ is not going to make the sentence complete.
+> artha(result) is not going to make the sentence complete.
 You can complete
 > a sentence with word(shabda), not with artha(result).
 >